Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-03.md

 `REACT_APP_OPENWEATHERMAP_API_KEY=YOUR_API_KEY_HERE`

-Pro tips!
+**Pro tip!**

 - The Create React App starter project is set up to use dotenv, you don't need to add this package.
-- Any environment variables you define **must** begin with `REACT_APP_`
+- Any environment variables you define **must** begin with `REACT_APP_`.
+This prevents clashes with environment variables that you may not be aware of.

 Read more about [Adding Custom Environment Variables](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables)

 Everything in the example project happens in App.js.
 There are many comments explaining what is going on, read these closely.

+- `npm install`
+- `npm start` or `yarn start`

 ## Input Pattern